rtuhpc/hpc-platform/doc/hpc_platform.md

 ## Supported Authentication Methods

-Authentication is handled via **GEANT MyAccessID**, which supports:
+Authentication is handled via GEANT MyAccessID, which supports:
 - **EduGAIN** – Log in using your university credentials
 - **eIDAS** – Use your national electronic ID